evanniedojadlo/evanniedojadlo.github.io/_posts/2015-07-05-TILhistoriccountervariables.markdown

 Pretty cool.

 UPDATE:
-My friend Trevor sent me a link [here](http://stackoverflow.com/questions/4137785/why-are-variables-i-and-j-used-for-counters) {:target="_blank"} as this has been brought up a lot in the past.
+My friend Trevor sent me a link [here](http://stackoverflow.com/questions/4137785/why-are-variables-i-and-j-used-for-counters){:target="_blank"} as this has been brought up a lot in the past.
 It looks like the reasoning ultimately came from mathematics, specifically the summation notation (i for the first index, j for the second, etc.) and this was used in FORTRAN which became a habit carried over to other languages.

 [This](http://www.pluralsight.com/courses/csharp-from-scratch){:target="_blank"} Pluralsight course needs to update the additional reasoning behind using those counter variables :)